 This is how we set up the page before printing it in Excel.
 Let’s wrap things up with some things to remember.

 Things to Remember About Page Setup in Excel

 - You can also add custom margins under Page Layout in Excel.

-- Print titles and report header, both are different.
-Print Title prints the title of each column on multiple pages whereas the report header is the header of the report/main title of the report.
+- Print titles and report headers are both different.
+Print Title prints the title of each column on multiple pages, whereas the report header is the header of the report/main title.

-- If you want to remove the print titles, go to Page Setup under Print Titles section, select the Sheet tab and remove the rows provided under Print Titles section.
+- If you want to remove the print titles, go to Page Setup under the Print Titles section, select the Sheet tab, and remove the rows provided under the Print Titles section.

 This is a guide to Page Setup in Excel.
-Here we discuss How to Setup Page in Excel along with practical examples and downloadable excel template.
+Here we discuss How to set up Page in Excel, practical examples, and downloadable Excel templates.
 You can also go through our other suggested articles –